 The game’s identity

-As of roughly sixteen hours ago, popular youtuber Projared has started a let's play series of this game, sort of "marketing" it as a "grim Stardew Valley."
-Looking through the Steam reviews of this game, quite a few will mention the aforementioned game as a sort of inspiration or comparison piece.
-While I have never played Stardew Valley personally, from what I have seen of it, Graveyard Keeper absolutely seems like something that capitalizes on the game's massive success.
+Looking through the Steam reviews of this game, quite a few will mention Stardew Valley as a sort of inspiration or comparison piece.
+While I have never played Stardew Valley personally, from what I have seen of it, Graveyard Keeper absolutely seems like something that capitalizes on the game’s massive success.
 What becomes tricky to do is avoiding generalizing the game as one of two things: a Stardew Valley clone or a simulation game with dark humor.
 With how popular Stardew Valley has become, it will certainly be difficult to see Graveyard Keeper as its own entity, wanting to burst out of the shadow of a bigger past title within the same genre.

 Detailed pixel graphics, a town from yesteryear that uses resources such as axes, shovels, and hammers to farm and build; time-consuming activities that require much patience and material to complete, a collection of people to talk to and trade with, and even some minor combat activities are all things these two games share with one another.
 While this all seems pretty standard for simulation games (save the detailed pixel graphics), it’s the certain time and place, especially considering Stardew Valley‘s popularity, that makes Graveyard Keeper seem like a work inspired by a perceived greatness.
 The 3D platformers that came upon the heels of Super Mario 64, though that isn’t an indication of how great I think Stardew Valley is or how forgettable I think Graveyard Keeper is.
 The comparison is just one I think should be taken into consideration for those wanting to discredit the game for being too similar.